 Rush makes my list of the best blogging tools because I’m far from a professional video editor.
 It helps me to take the simple videos I record (like my tutorial on how to start a blog) and edit them into visually appealing content for my blog and YouTube channel in a matter of minutes.

-Whether it's video or podcast transcriptions, captions to include with your YouTube videos, or even foreign subtitles on your content that starts to attract an international audience, Rev is my go-to destination for fast, high-quality services in this world—landing it squarely on my list of the best blogging tools.
+Whether it’s video or podcast transcriptions, captions to include with your YouTube videos, or even foreign subtitles on your content that starts to attract an international audience, Rev is my go-to destination for fast, high-quality services in this world—landing it squarely on my list of the best blogging tools.
+Side note: If you’re considering starting a podcast, check out my list of the best podcast hosting platforms on the market today.

 LinkMiner is an Google Chrome extension that identifies opportunities for you to build links to your blog content, by spotting broken links on the websites you’re viewing.
 Once installed, LinkMiner will highlight all 404 errors (broken links), so that you can then contact the blog owner with a similar resource you’ve already created and ask for your link to be placed where that broken one previously was.